…an international afrofeminist arts collective

 What we do

-Kukily is developing a performative installation entitled *“Negra, negra, negra soy” (Black, black, I am black) which will premier at the Centro Cultural de la Memoria Haroldo Conti (ARG) in November 2018.
+In 2018 Kukily developed a performative installation entitled *“Negra, negra, negra soy” (Black, black, I am black) which premiered at the Centro Cultural de la Memoria Haroldo Conti (ARG) in November 2018.
+This rendition featured 20 original texts performed by afrodescendent women collaborators, a unique installation in the space, and a series of community-bonding activities.

 *title derived from the work of Afro-Perivuan poet, Victoria Santa Cruz